carljm/django-transaction-hooks/doc/index.rst

 ``django-transaction-hooks`` supports `Django`_ 1.6.1 and later on Python 2.6,
 2.7, 3.2, and 3.3.

-SQLite3, PostgreSQL, and MySQL are currently the only database with built-in support; you can experiment with whether it works for your favorite database backend with just `a few lines of code`_.
+SQLite3, PostgreSQL, and MySQL are currently the only databases with built-in support; you can experiment with whether it works for your favorite database backend with just `a few lines of code`_.